1101101011/nixdotfiles/README.md

 ## Installation

 > [!NOTE]
-> The script to automate the installation process is a work in progress and will be available soon.
+> The script to automate the installation process is work in progress and will be available soon.
 > The Documentation for the installation process is currently a work in progress.

 > [!IMPORTANT]